Moving to Lake Oswego: 7 Things to Know About Living in Lake Oswego OR

 - High quality of life

 The cost of living in Lake Oswego is about 60% above the national average.
 The higher prices lie mainly in housing and transportation, offset by the lower overall cost of healthcare and utilities.
 Groceries and other goods and services are slightly above the national average.

-Home prices in the area, including Lake Oswego new construction homes and luxury homes in Lake Oswego, usually range from $230,000 to over $5 million or more.
+Home prices in the area, including new construction properties and luxury homes, usually range from $230,000 to over $5 million or more.
 House sizes in the area run from 700 square feet to as much as 14,400 square feet.

 On the other hand, renting a home typically costs anywhere between $1,700 and $5,500 a month, depending on house size and location.
 For apartments, renters should expect to pay between $1,300 for a one-bedroom apartment and up to $5,000 a month for an apartment with three bedrooms.

-When it comes to the cost of utilities in Lake Oswego, residents pay around $145 a month, which is about 14% less than the national average.
+Residents pay around $145 a month for utilities in Lake Oswego, which is about 14% less than the national average.
 Prices at the gas pump are slightly higher in Lake Oswego than the national average, with a gallon of gas usually costing between $3.89 and $3.99.

 Groceries are about on par or cost slightly more than what others pay in the United States, including such items as: